awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/5_add_ec2.md

 ![SimpleVpcEverything](/Reliability/200_Deploy_and_Update_CloudFormation/Images/SimpleVpcEverything.png)

-### 4.3 [Optional bonus task] Add a web server to the EC2 instance
+### 5.3 [Optional bonus task] Add a web server to the EC2 instance

 In this task you will update your CloudFormation template to modify the deployed EC2 instance so that it runs a simple web server

 1. Modify the EC2 resource in the template
-    * Delete the following properties form the EC2 resource
+    * Delete the following properties from the EC2 resource
         * `SecurityGroupIds`
         * `SubnetId`
     * Add the following properties using the YAML below